dagfinndybvig/pacman-clone/README.md

 ## 🚀 Quick Start

-Try it on https://dagfinndybvig.github.io/pacman-clone/ or:
+Try it on https://dagfinndybvig.github.io/pacman-clone/ or

 1. Clone the repository:
 ```bash